jaimecorton/jaimecorton/README.md

 - 👋 Hi, I’m @jaimecorton a Spanish Biomedical Engineer with education and experience on Python, C++ and Matlab.
 - 👀 I’m interested in Computer Vision, specifically on Medical Image analysis problems.
-- 🌱 I’m currently studying a Joint Master Degree in Image Processing and Computer Vision at the Bordeaux University (UBx)
+- 🌱 I’m currently studying a Joint Master Degree in Image Processing and Computer Vision at the Bordeaux University (UBx) doing my final internship at the CNRS (Centre national de la recherche scientifique) in Paris
 - 💞️ I’m looking to collaborate on any Medical Image problem (my experience is mainly on multimodal MRI, specifically full-Brain, Thoracic and Cardiac MRI)
 - 📫 How to reach me: